 - Related sustainability posts you may also like

 How to live a more sustainable life – Why is it important?

 How can we be more sustainable?
 It’s easier than it sounds.

 Brands want to make money.
-If we stop supporting the really bad ones, they will adapt eventually.
+If we stop supporting the really bad ones, they will adapt eventually or will pushed out of the race.
 That’s why as consumers we have the power and a strong voice to share what we think, and tell our friends and family why we chose one brand VS another.
 That’s why we have to keep ourselves educated on how to become more sustainable.
 This has the power to change the world over time.

 Don’t be afraid to start.
 Don’t think a small action doesn’t have an impact.
 It all starts with something small.
 I truly hope these sustainable living ideas inspire you to make a small change today.

 Eco friendly lifestyle?
 This is where I’m at.

 There are a million more things I could be doing and I’m still making mistakes (some are conscious, some aren’t), but I give myself some grace because I’m at least trying and learning.
 Little by little.
 It’s a process, just like everything else.
 The important thing is to start.